 Amerigo Announces Appointment of New Director

-VANCOUVER, BRITISH COLUMBIA – May 12, 2020- Amerigo Resources Ltd. (TSX: ARG, "Amerigo" or the "Company") is pleased to announce the appointment of Michael Luzich to the Company’s board of directors (the “Board”) effective May 12, 2020.
+/EIN News/ -- VANCOUVER, British Columbia, May 12, 2020 (GLOBE NEWSWIRE) -- Amerigo Resources Ltd. (TSX: ARG, "Amerigo" or the "Company") is pleased to announce the appointment of Michael Luzich to the Company’s board of directors (the “Board”) effective May 12, 2020.

 Mr. Luzich is the founder of Luzich Partners LLC, a multi-strategy investment firm formed in 2013 and a significant shareholder in the Company.